 Transmit code The transmit code regularly transmits the letter capital A via the 16550 UART.
-Some initialisation is required beforehand.
+Before it can do this it needs to perform some initialisations.
 The functions shown in Listing I are the read and write routines for accessing the 16550 UART.
 These routines also apply to the echo code.